yang666214/phase-field-hydrogen-fatigue/README.md

 # phase-field-hydrogen-fatigue

-# Predicting High-Cycle Fatigue under Hydrogen Embrittlement with a Coupled Phase-Field–Diffusion Model

-This repository provides the source code and example input files accompanying the paper:

-**Predicting High-Cycle Fatigue under Hydrogen Embrittlement with a Coupled Phase-Field–Diffusion Model**

 ## Overview

 Hydrogen embrittlement can significantly accelerate fatigue crack growth in metallic components exposed to cyclic loading and hydrogen-rich environments.
 This repository provides an open-source implementation of a coupled phase-field–diffusion framework for predicting hydrogen-assisted fatigue crack propagation.